eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 Previous versions of Hono required authenticated gateways to use `command/+/+/req/#` for subscribing to commands.
 This old topic filter is deprecated.
 Gateways MAY still use it until support for it will be removed in a future Hono version.
 {{% /note %}}

+When processing an incoming command message, the protocol adapter will give precedence to a device-specific command subscription matching the command target device, whether the subscription comes from a gateway or the device itself.
+If there are multiple such subscriptions from multiple gateways and/or from the device itself, the subscription initiated last will get the command messages.

+If no device-specific command subscription exists for a command target device, but *one* gateway, that may act on behalf of the device, has subscribed to commands for all its devices, then the command message is sent to that gateway.

+If *multiple* gateways have initiated such generic subscriptions, the protocol adapter may have to decide to which gateway a particular command message will be sent to.
+In case the command target device has already sent a telemetry, event or command response message via a gateway and if that gateway has created such a command subscription, that gateway will be chosen.
+Otherwise one gateway that may act on behalf of the command target device and that has an open subscription will be chosen randomly to receive the command message.

 **Example**